Moving to Manzanillo, Mexico

 - Are healthcare and health insurance expensive in Manzanillo?

-- What are the visa & residency requirements in Manzanillo?
+- What are emergency services like in Manzanillo?